-When starting up a restaurant business, visibility is essential.
+When plating up a restaurant business, visibility is essential.
 You will want people to notice your place and be encouraged to come in once you open your doors.
 It is also somewhere that is accessible to keep them coming back.
 Finally, parking spaces are also crucial to turn some customers into your regular patrons.

 Appetizer 2: Your Theme

 Because the food industry is teeming with newbies, your restaurant needs to be unique for it to survive.
 Do you plan to have a signature dish to promote your restaurant?
 Would the interior be designed to bring out a specific concept?
 These are things you need to think about to draw the attention of the crowd to your business.
 Squeeze out your creative juices to come up with a theme that would make your place a winner.

 Main Dish 1: Your Menu and Your Price

 You need to make sure these are just right when you plate up a restaurant business.
 Excellent and sumptuous food at a reasonable price, who would not want that?
 The servings should be appropriate and the taste always distinct.
 You could widen the options in your menu to take into consideration certain groups of people such as the vegetarians.
 Also, consider family meals, budget meals, and kids’ meals.
 These could widen your customer base.

 Main Dish 2: Your Customer Service

 This is very important when you plate up a restaurant business.
 Smiling and friendly staff opening the doors.
 Prompt service at the counter or every table.
 Be very selective in getting your team as they could be the reason to make or break your restaurant business.

 Your restaurant should stay true to what it serves.
 The dishes always taste the same or better over time.
 The portions should not grow smaller, and your staff committed to serving even when customers are teeming.
 Being consistent helps to make the customers come back often.